Date: October 2014

 Brunswick, ME 04011

-For athletic inquires regarding Title IX, the Title IX Deputy Coordinator is as follows:
+For athletic inquiries regarding Title IX, the Title IX Deputy Coordinator is as follows:

 Brunswick, ME 04011

-Complaints of sexual harassment must be brought to any of the individuals listed in this policy, and if against a non-student, will be handled pursuant to the Administrative Complaint Resolution Procedure outlined above.
-Complaints of sexual harassment by a student will be handled pursuant to the procedures set forth in the Student Sexual Misconduct Policy in the Student Handbook found at: http://www.bowdoin.edu/studentaffairs/student-handbook/index.shtml.
+Complaints of sexual harassment, sexual misconduct or gender based violence must be brought to any of the individuals listed in this policy, and if against a non-student, will be handled pursuant to the Administrative Complaint Resolution Procedure outlined above.
+Complaints of sexual harassment, sexual misconduct or gender based violence by a student will be handled pursuant to the procedures set forth in the Student Sexual Misconduct and Gender Based Violence Policy in the Student Handbook found at: http://www.bowdoin.edu/studentaffairs/student-handbook/index.shtml.